 Planning To Get Consistent?

 It happens all the time.
-A small business owner starts an e-newsletter, or sets up a Facebook page, or builds a blog with the best of intensions.
+A small business owner starts an e-mail newsletter, or sets up a Facebook page, or builds a blog with the best of intensions.
 They are enthusiastic and have lots of ideas.
 They are determined to post or write something every week.

 But, after a little while, a week goes by without a post or an article.
 Perhaps they catch up again, but then another week goes by and then another.

 This is such a common story.
-It makes me sad because it is so detrimental to the growth of your business.
+And it’s unfortunate because it is detrimental to the growth of your business.

 There are lots of reasons (or excuses) for it….
 “I was too busy.”
 “I didn’t know what to write.”
 “It takes too much time.”